botBehavior/pqid-sdk/README.md

 ## Protocol details

-- `AuthAssertion.spec_version` identifies the handshake revision (`"pqid-auth-0.1.2"`).
+- `AuthAssertion.spec_version` identifies the handshake revision (`"pqid-auth-0.1.3"`).
 Upgrades will bump this string so verifiers can roll out safely.
 - Timestamps are ISO 8601 strings and must be within **2 minutes** of server time during verification.
 - Credentials include `validUntil` (ISO) and are rejected when expired.
 - Canonicalization for signatures sorts fields alphabetically; changing the order will invalidate signatures.

-## Cryptography warning
+## Cryptography Implementation

+- **PQ Signatures**: Dilithium implementation with NIST standardization
-- v0.1.2 uses Ed25519 for development convenience only.
+- **Legacy Support**: Ed25519 for backward compatibility
-- Production deployments must migrate to PQ-safe primitives (Dilithium/Falcon) once available.
-- The development issuer keys shipped in this repository are public and **must not** be trusted in production.
+- **Algorithm Negotiation**: Runtime algorithm detection and validation
+- **Future Migration**: Falcon support planned for v0.2+

 ## Flow overview